arquivo/arquivo404/README.md

 ### Calling versions from older domains of the website

-Supose that your website used to have the domain `old.website.org` but at some point in time it was changed to `new.website.org`.
+Suppose that your website used to have the domain `old.website.org` but at some point in time it was changed to `new.website.org`.

-If we want Arquivo404 to support both domains we can combine the `url` and `addArchive` methods as follows:
+If we want arquivo404 to search for broken URLs across both domains, we can combine the `url` and `addArchive` methods as follows:

 ```html
 <script type="text/javascript">